SpartnerNL/Laravel-Excel/.github/SUPPORT.md

 https://laravel-excel.com/commercial-support

-Alternatively you could ask your question on Stackoverflow or a Laravel-related forum:
+Also note that we are a wrapper package around PhpSpreadsheet and thus we cannot answer all questions that are about PhpSpreadsheet functionality.
+You could ask your question on Stackoverflow or a Laravel-related forum:

 - https://stackoverflow.com/questions/tagged/laravel-excel
 - https://laracasts.com/discuss